Deep learning-derived arterial input function for dynamic brain PET: Introduction

 In kinetic modeling, sets of ordinary differential equations (ODEs) describe the dynamic relationships between a radiotracer, its physiological states, and the resulting PET images~\citep{gunn2001positron}.
 These tracer-specific models typically originate from compartmental frameworks in which the plasma concentration of the radiotracer over time serves as the input function~\citep{watabe2006pet}.
 The coefficients within these ODEs are solved using PET data, capturing the intrinsic kinetic properties of the tracer.
 Accurate determination of this input function is critical for robust kinetic modeling.
 Traditionally, this involves serial arterial blood sampling from the patient's radial artery, beginning at tracer injection (the start of dynamic PET scanning) and continuing until the scan concludes (as shown in the left panel of Fig. \ref{fig:overview}).
 Collected blood samples are centrifuged to isolate plasma, and the radiotracer concentration is measured using a well counter, with corrections applied for radiolabeled metabolites, thus producing a metabolite-corrected AIF~\citep{coughlin2018distribution}.
 Although serial arterial sampling is considered reasonably safe, dynamic PET scans typically last 90 to 180 minutes, and patient tolerance to arterial sampling can vary significantly, especially among elderly or medically compromised populations.
 This variability may lead to slower recruitment or increased dropout rates in longitudinal studies.
 Moreover, risks associated with arterial cannulation rise in aging patients, particularly those on medications that affect blood coagulation, potentially contraindicating arterial line placement~\citep{kang2018noninvasive}.
 Consequently, such concerns may deter researchers from adopting promising radiotracers in multicenter, longitudinal trials due to reluctance or the inability to perform arterial sampling.
 In addition, some PET research facilities may not have the capability to readily acquire dynamic, arterial measurements.

 Previous research has explored alternative, non-invasive methods for deriving the AIF, primarily focusing on population-based input functions (PBIF) and image-derived input functions (IDIF)~\citep{Zanotti_Fregonara_2012}.
-PBIF generates a standardized input function by averaging and normalizing arterial data across multiple subjects.
-However, this approach does not account for individual physiological differences, variations in scanner characteristics, or the quality of image acquisition and reconstruction algorithms, leading to a notable limitation due to its generalized nature~\citep{Zanotti_Fregonara_2012, Boutin_2007}.
+PBIF generates a standardized input function by averaging and normalizing arterial data across subjects, but it overlooks individual physiology, scanner differences, and acquisition quality, limiting accuracy~\citep{Zanotti_Fregonara_2012, Boutin_2007}.
 Additionally, PBIF cannot effectively distinguish between the parent radiotracer and its radiolabeled metabolites in the blood, typically requiring supplementary blood samples to perform accurate metabolite corrections~\citep{zanotti2011image, Takikawa_1993}.
-In contrast, IDIF provides a more personalized method by directly estimating the whole-blood time-activity curve from an individual's dynamic PET images.
-By accommodating patient-specific variations, IDIF can yield more accurate and individualized estimates.
-IDIF techniques are generally categorized into segmentation-based and statistical decomposition-based approaches.
-Despite progress in IDIF estimation methods, significant challenges have impeded their broader clinical adoption~\citep{zanotti2011image}.
-Major obstacles include the need for precise carotid artery segmentation, reliance on blood sampling at specific time points for calibration, and the difficulty of distinguishing the parent radiotracer from its radiolabeled metabolites.
+In contrast, IDIF estimates the whole-blood time-activity curve directly from dynamic PET images, capturing patient-specific variability for more individualized results.
+IDIF methods generally fall into segmentation- or statistical decomposition-based categories.
+Nonetheless, challenges such as accurate carotid segmentation, calibration via blood samples, and metabolite correction continue to hinder clinical adoption~\citep{zanotti2011image}.